 - ⅓ tsp MSG or chicken bouillon optional

 - ½ c coconut juice or lemon-lime soda, or water

 - ½ medium onion cut into slivers optional

 - 1 stalk green onion cut into 2 inch pieces optional

-- Clean the lemongrass, remove the outer layers of rough leaves and find the yellow leaves inside.
+- Mince aromatics: Clean the lemongrass, remove the outer layers of rough leaves and find the yellow leaves inside.
 Slice the lemongrass roots into ⅛” slices first.
 Then add to a food processor to finely mince.
 Add the garlic and lemongrass then pulse to mince.

 - Pat dry your chicken, cut into bite size pieces.

-- Make sure to add the garnish about one to two minutes before the chicken finishes cooking to soften a bit.
+- Add the garnish about 1-2 minutes before the chicken finishes cooking to soften a bit.
 The dish is done once the chicken reaches an internal temp of 165 °F, or until the center of the chicken is no longer pink.